web-auth/webauthn-framework/README.md

 # Documentation

+## The Easy Way

+If you want to quickly start a Webauthn Server,

+Install the library with Composer: `composer require web-auth/easy-server`.

 ## Webauthn Library

 With this library, you can add multi-factor authentication like FIDO U2F does or add passwordless authentication support for your application using the new FIDO2 Webauthn specification.